Krishna-ctrl1/erp-chatbot/README.md

 2. **User Authentication**: Basic authentication system is implemented, but for production use, a more robust system should be employed.
 3. **File Upload Limitations**: The app limits uploads to 5 files to prevent resource abuse.

-## Future Improvements

-1. Implement a more secure authentication system using a database backend.
-2. Add support for more file types in the analysis modes.
-3. Implement caching to improve performance for repeated queries.
-4. Enhance the bill classification system with machine learning models.
-5. Add data visualization features for analysis results.
-6. Implement error handling and logging for better debugging and user experience.

 ---